-- Consider offering three events to get started, two for track and one field event.
-Offering too many events initially could have the effect of diluting the participation and competition.
+- Consider offering a restricted number of events to get started.
+2-4 for track and 1-2 for field events. - Offering too many events initially could have the effect of diluting the participation and competition.
 Once the current events achieve full fields then consider adding additional events. - Students who take part in wheelchair track and field may have cerebral palsy, spina bifida, a spinal cord injury, an amputation, permanent injury to a hip, ankle, knee, etc. or other qualifying physical impairments.
 Refer to grouping section for more disabilities. - The school district's Special Education Director and 504 Coordinator can assist with identifying eligible students.
 These students may be receiving related service through Special Education, such as adapted physical education (P.E.), physical or occupational therapy, or a lift bus for transportation. - Special Services can inform their staff on a system-wide level and disseminate information about the program to teachers and students.